Eric Norwood

-Eric Norwood (born May 24, 1988) is a former American football defensive end.
-He was most recently a member of the Saskatchewan Roughriders of the Canadian Football League (CFL).
-He was a member of the Hamilton Tiger-Cats of the CFL from 2013 to 2015.
-He formerly played for the University of South Carolina.
-During his collegiate career, he set school career records in tackles for loss (54.5) and quarterback sacks (29).
+Eric Norwood (born May 24, 1988) is an American former professional football player who was a defensive end in the National Football League (NFL) and Canadian Football League (CFL).
+He played college football for the South Carolina Gamecocks, setting school career records in tackles for loss (54.5) and quarterback sacks (29).
 With numerous conference and national honors, Norwood is one of the most decorated defensive players in SEC history and has drawn comparisons to James Harrison.
-Norwood was considered a top linebacker prospect for the 2010 NFL Draft; he was selected in the fourth round, 124 overall by the Carolina Panthers.
+Norwood was considered a top linebacker prospect for the 2010 NFL draft; he was selected in the fourth round, 124 overall by the Carolina Panthers.
+He also played in the CFL for the Hamilton Tiger-Cats and Saskatchewan Roughriders.

-High school career
+Early life

 He played high school football at North Cobb High School in Acworth/Kennesaw, Georgia.

 Considered a three-star recruit by Rivals.com, Norwood was listed as the No. 34 strongside defensive end prospect nationwide in 2006.